elatov/elatov.github.io/_posts/2012-06-25-iscsi-login-packet-capture.md

 >
 > The initiator is requesting that information on all relevant targets known to the implementation be returned.
 This value MUST be supported on a discovery session, and MUST NOT be supported on an operational session.

-Since I am using a discovery session (In ESX &#8220;Dynamic Discovery&#8221;), this makes perfect sense.
+Since I am using a discovery session (In ESX "Dynamic Discovery"), this makes perfect sense.
 Next we get a *Text Response*

 	$ tshark -r iscsi_login.pcap -V -O iscsi frame.number==15